xcheng85/tennis-shop-app/README.md

 help in the dev experience

 ### effects
-effects interact with external deps
+effects interact with external depsracquetFeatureKey
-1. component: dumb. move service out of the component
-2. Effects are long-running services that listen to an observable of every action dispatched from the Store.
-3. filter the action
-4. perform tasks and dispatch new action. (switchmap)

-Effects are injectable service classes

 injectable Actions service: why? effects need to dispatch new actions